Thinking about doing something different with your home’s interior in the year ahead?

 Assuming you were among those trapped inside by the pandemic for endless hours each day, you almost surely soon developed a really wicked case of cabin fever which, in turn, caused you to realize you weren’t using your spaces to best effect.

-The way you’re probably going to deal with that realization in the coming weeks and months is by further optimizing your rooms to be more than what they were designed for.
+The way you’ve probably been dealing with that realization was further optimizing your rooms to be more than what they were designed for.
 Example: your kitchen.
 It’s for cooking and eating, but with a little hocus-pocus it transformed into a room that also supported a workspace, an area for play, an area for socializing and connecting, and even an area for lounging.
 It may have been a bit much for some people, especially if nothing had been done to adapt to that extreme multifunctional usage.

 Want another example?
 OK.
 Your bathroom.
 For many, it went from a basic functional space to an almost spa-like self-care and wellness center, according to interior trend researcher Oona Horx-Strathern.